DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 * [SDL_net]
 * [SDL_ttf]

 For the dynamic binding configuration, only the runtime binaries are required.
-For the static binding configuration, the development binaries are required (the develpoment packages include the runtime binaries).
+For the static binding configuration, the development binaries are required (the development packages include the runtime binaries).

 For Windows, the `*-VC.zip` package should be downloaded for both DMD and LDC.
 This includes both the DLL and the import library, but no static library.
-When using DMD, this will require compiling your project with `-m32mscoff` or `-m64`, which uses the Microsoft linker and the Windows SDK libraries.
-Using vanilla DMD requires converting the format of the import libraries from COFF to OMF, which is beyond the scope of this documentation.

-Windows binaries can also be obtained through [vcpkg], but this includes only the DLL and import library.
-No static libraries are installed.
+Windows binaries can also be obtained through [vcpkg] and [NuGet].

 Mac OS X binaries can also be obtained through [Homebrew] and [MacPorts].